-Online experience personalization involves creating tailored experiences for groups of users, or individuals interacting with a digital platform.
+Online experience personalization involves creating tailored experiences for groups of users or individuals interacting with a digital platform.
 This can take many forms ranging from personalized product recommendations in eCommerce, to showing blog readers the type of content they're most likely to consume.

-In most cases, online experience personalization is based on understanding the history of what a user has viewed, listened to, or shopped for and then predicting what they might be most interested in in the future.
+In most cases, online experience personalization is based on understanding the history of what a user has viewed, listened to, or shopped for and then predicting what their future interests may be.

 Offline personalization is newer and still evolving.
-Common applications for personalization exist in the retail industry where creating unique shopping experiences that are tailored to an individual buyer can help differentiate brands.
-At is used in everything from facial recognition (to understand who the customer is) to product recommendations (predicting what they might want to buy next).
+Common applications for personalization exist in the retail industry, where creating unique shopping experiences that are tailored to an individual buyer can help differentiate brands.
+All is used in everything from facial recognition (to understand who the customer is) to product recommendations (predicting what they might want to buy next).